The nm-connection-editor command on Linux

 #nm-connection-editor

-On the first screen, it lists all network devices and their connections.
-On the left bottom side of the screen, it has three buttons.
-You can use these buttons to add a new connection, delete an existing connection, and manage an existing connection.
+The first screen lists all network devices and their connections.
+On the left bottom side of the screen, there are three buttons.
+You can use these buttons to add a new connection, delete an existing connection, or manage an existing connection.

 Adding/creating a new connection